alexisdpc/restaurant-drive-thru-AI/README.md

 # Restaurant drive-thru orders

+**Automates a food order from a json food menu using OpenAI and MistralAI.**

 These are the responses obtained from running the Python script using OpenAI

 - "Hi, do you have cola?"